Siddharth Varadarajan: Times of India

-In 1995, Vardarajan returned to India to work as a journalist, before joining The Times of India as an editorial writer in 1995.
+In 1995, Siddharth Vardarajan returned to India to work as a journalist, before joining The Times of India as an editorial writer in 1995.

 The Hindu

-In 2004, he joined The Hindu, as Strategic Affairs editor, before going on to succeed Harish Khare as the Chief of National Bureau.

-In May 2011, Varadarajan was appointed as The Hindu's editor via an extraordinary general meeting called by the Board of Directors.
+In May 2011, Siddharth Varadarajan was appointed as The Hindu's editor via an extraordinary general meeting called by the Board of Directors.
 He was the first editor to have been not drawn from the family of primary shareholders in its 150-year history.

-On 21 October 2013, Varadarajan publicly announced his resignation from The Hindu, citing a change in policy by the owners of the newspaper to go back to being a family-run-and-edited newspaper.
+On 21 October 2013, Siddharth Varadarajan publicly announced his resignation from The Hindu, citing a change in policy by the owners of the newspaper to go back to being a family-run-and-edited newspaper.
+The Hindu on its website reported defiance of code of editorial values by Varadarajan.
+N. Ravi who took over as the editor-in-chief of The Hindu alleged that one of the reasons for Siddharth Varadarajan's exit was his anti-Modi bias.

-During Vardarajan's tenure as the editor, Bharatiya Janata Party leader Subramanian Swamy filed a case in Delhi's High Court challenging his appointment as editor on the grounds that Varadarajan was not an Indian citizen, and further complained to the Ministry of Information and Broadcasting, Government of India.
+During Siddharth Vardarajan's tenure as the editor, Bharatiya Janata Party (BJP) leader Subramanian Swamy filed a case in Delhi's High Court challenging his appointment as editor on the grounds that Varadarajan was not an Indian citizen, and further complained to the Ministry of Information and Broadcasting, Government of India.
 The petition was ultimately denied by the Delhi High Court.
 Varadarajan later claimed in an interview to Tehelka that Swamy had demanded more coverage in The Hindu of his statements through an intermediary, and that the court case was a mode of exacting revenge after Vardarajan rebuffed Swami.

 The Wire

-In 2015, Varadarajan along with Sidharth Bhatia and M. K. Venu founded the non-profit online news portal called The Wire; he continues as the Editor-in-Chief.
+In 2015, Siddharth Varadarajan along with Sidharth Bhatia and M. K. Venu founded the non-profit online news portal called The Wire.

 Academic positions

-In 2007, Varadarajan was a visiting professor at the Graduate School of Journalism, University of California, Berkeley.
+In 2007, Siddharth Varadarajan was a visiting professor at the Graduate School of Journalism, University of California, Berkeley.
 In 2009, he was a Poynter Fellow at Yale University.
+He has also served as a senior fellow at the Center for Public Affairs and Critical Theory at Shiv Nadar University in Delhi.

 Other affiliations

-Varadarajan is a member of the International Founding Committee of The Real News, and was, until 2015, a board member of the inter-governmental B.P.
+Siddharth Varadarajan is a member of the International Founding Committee of The Real News, and was, until 2015, a board member of the inter-governmental B.P.
 Koirala India-Nepal Foundation.

 Until 2015, he was also a member of the Executive Council of the Maulana Abul Kalam Azad Institute of Asian Studies, and a member of the Indian Council of World Affairs.
 He continues as a member of the editorial board of India Quarterly: A Journal of International Affairs. and in 2019, joined the International Advisory Council of the Sydney-based Judith Neilson Institute of Journalism and Ideas.

+Varadarajan is a member of the Asia-Pacific Leadership Network for Nuclear Non-Proliferation and Disarmament (APLN).